 On closer examination, Horus isn’t much like Jesus after all.
 It’s not unusual for the characteristics of ancient pre-Christian deities to be exaggerated in an effort to make them sound like Jesus.
 The first step in refuting such claims is to simply investigate the attributes carefully.
 Beyond this, we must also recognize the expectations and yearnings people have related to the existence of God.
 The Bible rightly describes this yearning and the innate knowledge each of us has related to God’s existence (Romans 1:18-20 and 2:12-16).
 We shouldn’t be surprised ancient people (created in the image of God) would think deeply about the nature of this God.
 Many alleged similarities between pre-Christian mythologies and Jesus are extremely general in nature and would be expected from anyone considering the existence of a Divine Creator.
 Primitive cultures interested in God’s nature reasoned He would have the ability to perform miracles, teach humans and form disciples.
 These universal expectations fail to invalidate the historicity of Jesus.
 As Paul recognized on Mars Hill (Acts 17:22-31), men thought deeply about the nature of God prior to His arrival as Jesus.
 Sometimes they imagined the details correctly, sometimes they didn’t.

 In the end, similarities between Jesus and mythological precursors fail to invalidate the historicity of Jesus.
 The historical veracity of Jesus is determined from the evidence supporting the reliability of the eyewitness accounts.
 Jesus is not simply a retelling of the Horus myth.
 While Horus worship is now a dead religion, Christianity continues to thrive.
 Why?
-Because the Christian records are reliable.
+Because the Christian records are reliable (for more on this, please refer to Cold-Case Christianity).
 Skeptics sometimes portray Horus as something he isn’t in order to keep us from believing in Jesus as something He is.
 But the reliable Biblical record establishes the Deity of Jesus in a way no other ancient mythological text could ever hope to achieve.